Review by Frank Plowright

 Part of the reason Death or Glory’s eccentricities remain just about accessible is down to Swiss artist Bengal’s kinetic form of exaggerated realism.
 He’s a real workhorse, not just defining the cast well, but filling the panels with detail to ensure a complete world.
 This is most obvious on the third chapter from where the sample art is taken, displaying just how much he packs into a panel and how well he brings the cast to life.
 Glory is especially well defined, but the ordinary look of the sadistic villain somehow amplifies his evil.
 And evil he is.
 This isn’t a series for anyone lacking a cast iron stomach, because while Bengal certainly doesn’t exaggerate the atrocities, they are what they are, and that’s more than enough.

 She’s Got You is a really appropriate volume title, as Glory’s activities captivate from the beginning and Remender ups the interest from there.
 He makes us feel Glory’s desperation and that of the person she hooks up with, whose plight is equally heart-rending.
-Sadly, Death or Glory seems to have been a casualty of his success with the Deadly Class TV show, as there’s been no sign of further content beyond this collection, and this ends with one hell of a cliffhanger.
+For a long while Death or Glory seemed to have hit the casualty list, but in 2020 Volume 2 finally appeared, resolving one hell of a cliffhanger here.
+Once completed, the Prestige Edition hardback gathers the entire story.